Illickal Kallu

-Illikkal Mala comprises three hills, each rising up to 4,000 ft above sea level.
-Each of the hills has a peculiar shape.
-One of them resembles a mushroom, which is why it is known as Kuda Kallu (umbrella-shaped rock).
-The second hill has a small hunch on the sides and is therefore referred to as Koonu Kallu (hunch back rock).
-There is a 1/2-foot-wide bridge called Narakapalam (bridge to hell) connecting these two hills.
-The beauty and the landscape of illikkal kallu is similar to that of the pillar rocks in Kodaikanal.
-It is said that the mythical medicinal herb Neela Koduveli grows here.
-This mythical blue flower is also believed to possess supernatural powers, which could increase wealth, prosperity and ensure a rich harvest.
+Illikkal Mala consists of three hills, each rising to about 4,000 feet (1,220 m) above sea level.
+The hills have distinctive shapes: one resembles a mushroom and is known as Kuda Kallu (umbrella rock), while another has a slight protrusion and is called Koonu Kallu (hunchback rock).
+A narrow half-foot-wide natural bridge known as Narakapalam (bridge to hell) connects these two hills.
+The landscape of Illikkal Kallu is often compared to the pillar rocks of Kodaikanal.
+Local tradition holds that the mythical medicinal herb known as Neela Koduveli grows in the area.
+This blue flower is believed in folklore to possess special powers associated with prosperity and a good harvest.